 Greycon have compiled a list of the top questions asked by manufacturing mills and plants when they assess if trim optimisation meets their needs.

 A trim optimisation system is a software application that works out how to combine orders on a paper machine, a film line or in metal conversion so as to achieve objectives such as waste minimisation.
-In today’s highly competitive environment paper mills, plastic film and metal conversion plants use trim optimisation software to improve material utilisation, to improve productivity, to lower trim waste and to provide rapid response to unforeseen events.
+In today’s highly competitive environment paper mills, plastic film and metal conversion plants use trim optimisation software to improve material utilisation, improve productivity, lower trim waste and provide rapid response to unforeseen events.

 The software works by calculating the best possible cutting methods to achieve the lowest possible waste and patterns.
 Information such as pattern run length, soft maximum width, big & small reel constraints and multiple winders/multiple primary machines are all considered, as the software delivers the best possible outcome based on the business’s objectives.